Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Commissions: Counterfactual Policy Analysis

-In this section, we conduct a counterfactual policy analysis about the nationwide adoption of redistricting commissions.
-Specifically, we use our causal models to predict the electoral outcomes under a hypothetical scenario where every state adopts a particular type of redistricting commissions.
-Although each of the 15 states uses a redistricting commission with different structures and rules, our model is able to characterize these different commissions in terms of their partisan leeway, and use these treatment values to predict electoral outcomes under a given commission structure.
+To conduct the analysis, we apply fitted causal regression models based on the party-aware treatment to predict electoral outcomes under a series of hypothetical scenarios, in which every state adopts a redistricting commission with particular institutional powers, but partisan control of state institutions remains unchanged.
+Although each of the 15 states uses a redistricting commission with different structures and rules, our model is able to characterize these different commissions in terms of their partisan leeway and use these treatment values to predict electoral outcomes under a given commission structure.

+We caution that any counterfactual policy analysis of this type involves substantial extrapolation from the observed data, and its results should therefore be interpreted as exploratory rather than confirmatory.
+While the regression models do allow for effect heterogeneity, the critical sufficiency assumption rules out unmodeled heterogeneity that may in practice lead to different reform effects.

-We study three types of commission structures currently enacted in several states: (1) a New York-style commission with a nonpartisan map drawer and several partisan veto points; (2) an Ohio-style reform with legislature-drawn map and several partisan and bipartisan veto points and stalemate procedures, including a bipartisan commission stalemate procedure; (3) and a Michigan-style reform, with a nonpartisan commission, no partisan veto points, and the potential for court review.
+We study three types of commission structures currently enacted in several states: (1) a New York-style commission with a nonpartisan map drawer and several partisan veto points; (2) an Ohio-style reform with legislature-drawn map and several partisan and bipartisan veto points and stalemate procedures, including a bipartisan commission stalemate procedure; (3) and a Michigan-style reform, with a nonpartisan commission, no partisan veto points, and the potential for court review.\footnote{Although states could change their redistricting processes in the future, we use shorthands like ``Michigan-style'' to refer to the current (as of 2024) institutional design of each state's commission structure.} Though each of these states has a commission of some kind, they differ in important ways---for example, Michigan's elimination of partisan veto points removes the ability of partisan actors to veto unfavorable plans.

-Figure~\ref{fig-reform} shows a seats-votes curve for each counterfactual commission scenario (the orange lines), which display the predicted number of total Democratic seats in the US House (y-axis) for a given national Democratic vote share (x-axis).

-Seats-votes curves are often used to study a measure of partisan bias, operationalized as the difference in the share of seats and votes at a given point on the curve \citep{tufte1973pb, king1987democratic, katz2020}.
-A seats-votes curve for which a 50\% vote share translates exactly to a 50\% seat share represents the baseline for partisan bais.
-The lines for 2010 and 2020 intersect the 50\% vote line below the 50\% seat line, since a combination of the underlying geographic distribution of Democratic votes and gerrymandering efforts nationwide disadvantages the Democratic party.